Faculty Research Interests

 Dylan Murray Dylan Murray, Assistant Professor, PhD

-Our lab focuses on a mechanistic, molecular view of how biopolymers assemble functionally and pathologically.
+Mechanistic, molecular view of how biopolymers assemble functionally and pathologically.
 We employ a multi-faceted experimental and computational approach centered around magnetic resonance.
-Current projects include RNA granule formation and aggregation in neurodegenerative disease; intermediate filament assembly and defects associated with cancers and pediatric disorders; and the structure of the plant cell wall with applications for engineering fossil fuel alternatives and drought tolerance.
+RNA granule formation and aggregation in neurodegenerative disease; intermediate filament assembly and defects associated with cancers and pediatric disorders; and the structure of the plant cell wall with applications for engineering fossil fuel alternatives and drought tolerance.

 Nelson Craig Nelson, Associate Professor, PhD